Scientific Name

 Hardiness: Euphorbia misera can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: Succulent Euphorbias can survive drought, but do not mean that they need it.
-From spring to fall, water when the top inch of soil feels dry.
-Reduce watering in winter, give them just enough water to prevent wilting.
+Watering: Succulent Euphorbias can survive drought, but that does not mean that they need it.
+Water when the top inch of soil feels dry from spring to fall.
+Reduce watering in winter.
+Give them just enough water to prevent wilting.

 Repotting: Euphorbias do not need to be repotted every year.
-When your Euphorbia is outgrowing its pot, it is time to repot the plant in a larger pot and give it a fresh potting mix.
+However, when your Euphorbia is outgrowing its pot, it is time to repot the plant in a larger pot and give it a fresh potting mix.

 Propagation: The easiest and fastest method of propagation for many species is by using cuttings.
-Euphorbias can also be grown from seeds, but they can be difficult to germinate, even hard to find.
+Euphorbias can also be grown from seeds, but they can be difficult to germinate and even hard to find.

 Learn more at How to Grow and Care for Euphorbia.